10 Great Places to Ride Bikes in New Jersey

 9. Kittatinny Valley State Park, Sussex County

-Forests, wetlands, swamps, fields—the terrain is diverse in this sprawling state park, offering two trails that were formerly railroads.
-Take the 27-mile Paulinskill Valley Trail or the 20-mile Sussex Branch Trail for two different experiences.
+Forests, wetlands, swamps, fields—the terrain is diverse in this sprawling state park, offering eight miles of mountain biking trails, in addition to two rail-trails: the 27.1-mile Paulinskill Valley Trail or the 18-mile Sussex Branch Trail.

 10. Delaware and Raritan Canal State Park Trail, Burlington and Middlesex Counties

-Following the towpath of a canal, this 69.5-mile pathway connects a number of towns along the way, running past 1800s bridges, cobblestone spillways, hand built stone culverts and other unique architectural relics.
+Following the towpath of a canal, this 70-mile+ pathway connects a number of towns along the way, running past 1800s bridges, cobblestone spillways, hand-built stone culverts and other unique architectural relics.